e-dream-ai/client/readme.md

 ```

 - Open client_generic\MSVC\e-dream.sln in Visual Studio
-- Select target DebugMD and build.
+- Select target `DebugMD` for low overhead debug, or `DebugMDd` for full DirectX12 debugging, and build.
 This will take a *very* long time the first time, as every dependency will get built twice (vcpkg automatically builds from source both debug *and* release libraries).

 - **DO NOT INSTALL DirectX9 SDK**.
 DirectX 12 SDK is now bundled with the Windows 10 SDK and will be used automatically.